Finite group actions and G-monopole classes on smooth 4-manifolds: Connected sums and -monopole invariant

 We take a $\Bbb Z_k$-invariant metric of positive scalar curvature on $N$.
 In order to do the connected sum with $k$ copies of $M$, we perform a Gromov-Lawson type surgery \cite{GL,sung1} around each point of a free orbit of $\Bbb Z_k$ keeping the positivity of scalar curvature to get a Riemannian manifold $\hat{N}$ with cylindrical ends with each end isometric to a Riemannian product of a round $S^3$ and $\Bbb R$.
 We suppose that this is done in a symmetric way so that the $\Bbb Z_k$-action on $\hat{N}$ is isometric.

 On $M$ part, we put any metric and perform a Gromov-Lawson surgery with the same cylindrical end as above.
 Let's denote this by $\hat{M}$.
 Now chop the cylinders at sufficiently large length and then glue $\hat{N}$ and $k$-copies of $\hat{M}$ along the boundary to get a desired $\Bbb Z_k$-invariant metric $g_k$ on $\bar{M}_k$.
-Sometimes we abuse the notation $\bar{M}_k$ to mean $(\bar{M}_k,g_k)$.
+Sometimes we mean $(\bar{M}_k,g_k)$ by $\bar{M}_k$.